deansher/aider/docker/README.md

 The Docker-based deployment approach offers significant advantages, especially in corporate environments:

 - **Zero Dependency Issues**: Since the image is built from our tested base image, you completely avoid:
-  - Corporate PyPI access requirements
+  - Corporate PyPI gaps or version inconsistencies (but make sure you are in compliance!)
   - System package installation
   - Binary compatibility problems
   - Python dependency conflicts